Skip to content

 3.3.
 External content

-• as attachments: PDFs, PowerPoints, etc.
+• as an attachment: PDFs, PowerPoints, etc.

 3.5.
 Make recordings